echeran/smile-of-murugan/webbook/chapter16.md

-As an example of those medieval invocatory stanzas in praise of god *(kaṭavuļvāļttu*) which usually introduce Tamil poetic works I give a very close translation of Peruntēvaṇār's introductory poem to *Paṟanāṉūṟu.* Peruntēvaṇār's date was probably the 9th Cent.
+As an example of those medieval invocatory stanzas in praise of god *(kaṭavuļvāļttu*) which usually introduce Tamil poetic works I give a very close translation of Peruntēvaṇār's introductory poem to *Puṟanāṉūṟu.* Peruntēvaṇār's date was probably the 9th Cent.

 *In praise of God.
 Sung by Peruntēvaṇār who composed the Pāratam.*